-- o Fall October 5, 2022
+- Fall October 4, 2023

-- o Winter January 11, 2023
+- Winter January 17, 2024

-- Spring April 5, 2023
+- Spring April 10, 2024

 832.2 PENALTIES FOR REGISTRATION AFTER TEAM REGISTRATION DEADLINES

 - 832.2.1 In the event a team is not registered in STARS after the Team Registration Deadline (Team and Minimum Numbers) and twenty-one (21) days or more prior to the start of Provincial Championships (inclusive of the first (1st) day of Provincials), the member school will be assessed and automatic fine of \$50 per team.
 There is a maximum fine of \$300/member school per season of play. - 832.2.2 In the event a team is not registered in STARS after the Team Registration Deadline and between twenty (20) to eleven (11) days (inclusive) prior to the start of Provincial Championships (inclusive of the first (1st) day of Provincials), the member school will be assessed an automatic fine of \$150 per team (the season maximum does not apply). - 832.2.3 In the event a team is not registered in STARS after the Team Registration Deadline and ten (10) days or less prior to the start of Provincial Championships (inclusive of the first (1st) day of Provincials), the member school will be assessed an automatic fine of \$250 per team (the season maximum does not apply).